 Replace your toothbrush often, selecting a soft bristled brush with a small head so you can reach those hard to clean places.
 Be thorough, taking time to carefully clean each tooth for all angles when you brush your teeth.
 Be sure to use an ADA approved fluoridated toothpaste as a part of your routine.
 Also, do not rinse after brushing, spit out any excess toothpaste to allow the fluoride some time to do its work.

-Call our Taos Dental Office, to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.
+Call our Taos or Red River dental offices to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.